andrew/ultimate-awesome/README.md

 - [awesome-time-series](https://github.com/cuge1995/awesome-time-series) - List of papers, code, and other resources.
 - [toolsforactivism](https://github.com/drewrwilson/toolsforactivism) - Growing list of digital tools for activism things.
 - [awesome-blockchain](https://github.com/bitmasterv/awesome-blockchain) - 区块链白皮书、书籍、交易所、币种、自媒体等资源汇总 💯.
-- [awesome-security-GRC](https://github.com/GRC-Engineer/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [Knowledge-Graph-Tutorials-and-Papers](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers) - Insightful Tutorials and Papers about Knowledge Graphs.
 - [Awesome-LLM4IE-Papers](https://github.com/quqxui/Awesome-LLM4IE-Papers) - Awesome papers about generative Information Extraction (IE) using Large Language Models (LLMs) .